Indonesian panel picks Wimboh Santoso to head financial regulator

-JAKARTA, June 8 The Indonesian parliament's finance commission on Thursday voted for Wimboh Santoso to head the financial regulator in Southeast Asia's biggest economy.
+JAKARTA, June 8 (Reuters) - The Indonesian parliament's finance commission on Thursday voted for Wimboh Santoso to head the financial regulator in Southeast Asia's biggest economy.

 The commission's choice needs to be endorsed by the wider parliament in a vote on a later date.
 If approved, Santoso would begin his five-year term in July.